2025 Solar Incentives Guide for East Cocalico, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives may be available to you if you have a solar system that produces more than a specified (typically small) amount of electricity.
-These types of incentives are usually handled at the state level.
-You can sell your SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are generally handled at the state level.
+Once your solar panel system meets the qualification threshold (normally a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
+The money you make is usually considered part of your taxable income.

 • Tax Exemptions: Tax exemptions can come in one of two forms.
 The first is sales tax exemption, applied when you purchase solar panels.
 The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your home.